alxndrsh/fpf/README.md

 it is better to keep this parameter set to "no", otherwise some unnecessary delay will be introduced at the end of file reading.

+#### InputStream_NetCDF

+InputStream_NetCDF is used to read an input bit stream from a NetCDF Variable.

+Parameters:
+ - *file_name* - NetCDF filename to open.
+ - *netcdf_variable* - A 1 dimensional Variable to read and interpret as a
+sequence of bytes.

 ### Frame processing nodes

 #### CNode_Counter